CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 | CaD $\tau_{cad}$     | 40 ms  |
 | Syn $\tau_{syn}$     | 30 ms  |

-Because it is computationally intractable to simulate these processes in biophysical detail at scale, we use a simple approximation involving a cascade of [[exponential integration]] steps (time constants shown in [[#table_taus]]), starting with the activation of _calcium calmodulin (CaM)_ by the raw Ca++ influx:
+Because it is computationally intractable to simulate these processes in biophysical detail at scale (and there is still a lot of uncertainty about how these things actually work), we use a simple approximation involving a cascade of [[exponential integration]] steps (time constants shown in [[#table_taus]]), starting with the activation of _calcium calmodulin (CaM)_ by the raw Ca++ influx:

 {id="eq_cam" title="CaM calmodulin"}
 $$